-A 'benefit cap' limits the total amount of out-of-work and children's benefits that you can receive.
+A 'benefit cap' limits the total amount of out-of-work and children's benefits you can receive.
 The cap varies according to your circumstances, and whether or not you live in Greater London.

-- In Greater London, the cap is £326.29 a week for single people and £486.98 a week for single parents and couples (with or without children). - Outside Greater London, the cap is £283.71 a week for single people and £423.46 a week for single parents and couples (with or without children).'
+- In Greater London, the cap is £326.29 a week for single people with no children and £486.98 a week for single parents and couples (with or without children). - Outside Greater London, the cap is £283.71 a week for single people with no children and £423.46 a week for single parents and couples (with or without children).